+2 sem hrs cr.
 The student will be given the opportunity to develop a broader application of the clinical laboratory scientist's role as a health professional in a variety of learning experiences, including seminars, lectures, practices quizzes, and discussions in the seven knowledge areas (hematology, blood bank, clinical chemistry, microbiology, laboratory operations, immunology, and urinalysis/body fluids).
 It is also a seminar course designed to give students experience in researching and presenting case studies with emphasis on correlation of laboratory results.
 Included in this course are review and practice examinations as well as a comprehensive battery of examinations encompassing seven knowledge areas to prepare students for certification examinations.
-Prerequisite: Program Restriction-Enrollment limited to students admitted to the MLT program.
+Prerequisite: Program Restriction-Enrollment limited to students admitted to the MLT program Transfer (UT) or Non Transfer Course (UN): UN